Cite a Video – APA, Chicago, and MLA Style

 Cite a video in MLA style

-MLA Works is very similar in construction to Chicago.
-However, the footnote and bibliography references for MLA are always identical.
+MLA is very similar in construction to Chicago.
+However, the footnotes and bibliography references for MLA are always identical.
 The order of information is also slightly different.
-Again, use (Author’s surname, timestamp) in-text to reference a specific point in time when you cite a video in MLA.1 3
+Again, use (Author’s surname, timestamp) in-text to reference a specific time when you cite a video in MLA.

 MLA style general citation format: Author Surname, Author First Name.
 "Video Title".
 Website/Broadcaster, uploaded by Organization or Uploader (Distinct From Author), Date: Day, Month, Year, URL.